 - It never expires due to age.
 They last a lifetime.

 - Monthly premiums are fixed.
-They can never increase for any reason
+They will never increase for any reason

 - The death benefit is level.
 It is guaranteed never to decrease

-- No medical exam required as part of the application
+- No medical exam is required to apply for coverage

 - Small face value options